Boushinz/odin-recipes/README.md

-an oding project written in basic html to create a website for food recipes.
+an odin project written in basic html to create a website for food recipes.